joinpursuit/Web-Backend-Takehome-Coding-Challenge/README.md

     "registered_at": "2021-05-22T15:43:52.647Z"
 }
 ```
-`

 **Note:** If a winner is attempted to be picked multiple times don't allow it and return the existing winner instead.
+Multiple identical PUT request should have the same result, this is the definition of [idempotence](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT#:~:text=The%20difference%20between%20PUT%20and,placing%20an%20order%20several%20times.).

 #### Bonus Endpoints